Home » International Relations » SAARC Countries

 SAARC Countries, Functions, Objectives, Map, Importance

-The South Asian Association for Regional Cooperation (SAARC) is an economic and political organization of eight South Asian countries.
-Its member states are Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka.
+The South Asian Association for Regional Cooperation (SAARC), established on December 8, 1985, is a regional intergovernmental organization comprising eight South Asian nations: Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka.
+Collectively, these countries account for about 21% of the world’s population, covering approximately 3% of the global land area.
 Check out SAARC Countries, Functions, Objectives, Map, and Importance in this article.

 South Asian Association for Regional Cooperation